5D BIM: How it will help the construction industry

-What is 5D & how is it used in the Construction industry?
+What is 5D & how is it used in the construction industry?

-5D is a five-dimensional way of showing the physical & functional aspects to any project.
+5D is a five-dimensional way of showing the physical & functional aspects of any project.
 You can find the 5D information sharing in level 2, full collaboration, of the BMI along with 4D.
 5D adds the element of costs to the already existing time management & CDE components of information sharing in construction.

 5D allows more people to be involved in the conversation from the onset instead of working in isolation waiting to provide information about their piece of the project when it is time.
 This technology also allows automatic generation of quantities to be processed quicker, provides more accurate data & allows the estimator to explore new ways of providing efficient designs, performance & costs.

-A better way to understand it is if we take that same idea and apply it to brands & social media.
+A better way to understand it is if we take that same idea and apply it to brands and social media.
 When using social media, the brands have a way to assist more consumers quicker than in the original phone or email customer service ways, a “generation of quantities to be processed quicker.”
 It allows a brand to have a direct voice to the consumer providing “accurate data” or information.
 Social media also gives an insight into the consumers “likes”, “dislikes”, and opinions on their product in order to provide future “efficient designs, performance & costs.”

 5D aids in all aspects of the construction industry but the ones who get the most benefit of this extra dimension are the project managers.
 Walter Davis, the Estimating Market Manager for Sage said,